 - Use a slotted spoon to fill the center of the dough with the cherry filling.
 Starting at the top of the dough circle fold the dough up and over the cherries, Working around the dough continue to fold the dough up and over, slightly overlapping the previous fold.
 When you are done, slide the galette onto a cutting board and chill for about 10 minutes.

 - While the galette is chilling, create an egg wash by whisking together one egg, the cream (or milk) and a piece of salt.
 Remove the galette and brush the egg wash over the chilled dough in a thin, even layer (including under each flap).
 This will give the crust a glossy, golden sheen and help bind the pieces together.
-Dot the top of the cherries with
+Cut the butter into 6-8 pieces and dot the top of the cherries with the butter.

 - Bake in the oven for 40-50 minutes until the dough is golden brown and the cherries juices are bubbling.